soveng/website/src/content/philosophy/-index.md

     content: |
       Building self-sovereign systems is a **marathon**, not a sprint; endurance and steady iteration win the day.

       Freedom Tech is not built in fiscal quarters; it is forged across decades.
-We favour antifragile tooling, small teams, and battle-tested primitives that will still compile when our grandchildren fork the repo.
+We favor antifragile tooling, small teams, and battle-tested primitives that will still compile when our grandchildren fork the repo.

       We endure because the mission matters: **fix the money, fix the internet**.
 Everything else is a footnote.

 # Call to action
 cta: